Witnesses say more than 200 killed in Ethiopia ethnic attack | Law-Order

 Witnesses say more than 200 killed in Ethiopia ethnic attack

-Witnesses in Ethiopia said Sunday that more than 200 ethnic Amhara have been killed in an attack in the countrys Oromia region and are blaming a rebel group, which denies it.It is one of the deadliest such attacks in recent memory as ethnic tensions continue in Africas second most populous country.I have counted 230 bodies.
+Witnesses in Ethiopia said Sunday that more than 200 people, mostly ethnic Amhara, have been killed in an attack in the countrys Oromia region and are blaming a rebel group, which denies it.It is one of the deadliest such attacks in recent memory as ethnic tensions continue in Africas second most populous country.I have counted 230 bodies.

 - Country: